Purpose & Curriculum

 Purpose

-The purpose of the Latino/a Studies Minor is to teach undergraduate students about Latino/a experiences, cultures, and contributions to the United States.
-The Latino/a Studies Minor addresses regional workforce needs and strengthens the commitment to cultural diversity within the University academic community.
+The purpose of the Latina/o Studies Minor is to teach undergraduate students about Latina/o experiences, cultures, and contributions to the United States.
+The Latina/o Studies Minor addresses regional workforce needs and strengthens the commitment to cultural diversity within the University academic community.

-Upon completion of the Latino/a Studies Minor, students will demonstrate familiarity with the language, cultures, histories, and socioeconomic experiences of the rapidly growing population in the United States.
-Students enrolled in the Minor are exposed to issues, theories, and research about U.S. Latinos/as through a variety of disciplines.
-Students engage in service learning with Latino/a organizations as well as complete an academic research project that prepares them for graduate school.
+Upon completion of the Latina/o Studies Minor, students will demonstrate familiarity with the language, cultures, histories, and socioeconomic experiences of the rapidly growing population in the United States.
+Students enrolled in the Minor are exposed to issues, theories, and research about U.S. Latinas/os through a variety of disciplines.
+Students engage in service learning with Latina/o organizations as well as complete an academic research project that prepares them for graduate school.

 Curriculum

 The 18 credit Minor has two required and four elective courses.
-The required courses are LATS 201 Introduction to Latino/a Studies and LATS 488 Senior Seminar.
+The required courses are LATS 201 Introduction to Latina/o Studies and choose one of the following: LATS 488 Senior Seminar or LATS 300 Internship or LATS 498 Independent Study.
 The four electives are chosen from a variety of disciplines including Spanish, History, Anthropology, and Education.
-Service learning activities are an integral part of the curriculum because students apply what they have learned through service activities within the Latino/a community.
+Service learning activities are an integral part of the curriculum because students apply what they have learned through service activities within the Latina/o community.
 See the curriculum sheet for courses that meet the elective requirements.

 Additional Information

-The Director of Latino/a Studies Minor is available to assist students as they choose courses that meet their career and learning objectives.
+The Coordinator of Latina/o Studies Minor is available to assist students as they choose courses that meet their career and learning objectives.